bruceschaller/node-modbus-rtu/README.md

 Imagine that you need do something after response is received.
 In this approach you need to do it in a promise callback of particular request.
 If you need to wait more than one request or do a cascade (wait one, then second, one by one) Your code became into callback doom very quickly.

-So i suggest another approach: apply OOP and IoC pattern to code and write some classes for our slaves:
+So I suggest another approach: apply OOP and IoC pattern to code and write some classes for our slaves:

 ### Use in real project: creating objects for slaves
 For example we have a modbus thermostat, and we want to do something when data from thermostat is changed.

-Create class for this thermostat (i suggest extract it to another file):
+Create class for this thermostat (suggest extracting this to a new file...):

 ```js
 var _ = require('lodash'); //npm i lodash